counteractive/incident-response-plan-template/roles/role-4-expert.md

 ### Description

-A Subject Matter Expert (SME), sometimes called a "Resolver", is a domain expert or designated owner of a team, component, or service.
+A Subject Matter Expert (SME) is a domain expert or designated owner of a team, component, or service (an "area").
 You are there to support the incident commander in identifying the cause of the incident, suggesting and evaluation investigation, remediation, and communication actions, and following through on them as tasked.

 ### Duties

-1. Diagnose common problems with the service.
+1. Diagnose common problems within your area of expertise.
 1. Rapidly fix issues found during an incident.
-1. Concise communication skills, specifically for CAN reports:
+1. Concise communication:
-    * Condition: What is the current state of the service?
+    * Condition: What is the current state of your area?
 Is it healthy or not?
-    * Actions: What actions need to be taken if the service is not in a healthy state?
+    * Actions: What actions need to be taken if your area is not in a healthy state?
-    * Needs: What support does the resolver need to perform an action?
+    * Needs: What support do you need need to perform an action?
 1. Participate in the investigation, remediation, and/or communication phases of the response.
 1. Announce all suggestions to the incident commander, it is their decision on how to proceed, do not follow any actions unless told to do so.

 If you are on-call for any team, you may be paged for an incident and will be expected to respond as a subject matter expert (SME) for your team, component, or service.
-Anyone who is considered a "domain expert" can act as a resolver for an incident.
+Anyone who is considered a "domain expert" can act as a SME for an incident.
 Typically the team's primary on-call will act as the SME for that team.

 #### Prepare for On-Call Period